ACCL Upcoming Events

 Participants will learn about:

-• The lives and legacies of Nellie Bly and General Jackson;
+- The history of Apollo, PA and the lives and legacies of Nellie Bly and General Jackson;

 Registration & Pricing

 All proceeds are donated to the host venues in support of local historical preservation efforts.
-The registation portal below adds a suggested donation, which you can opt out of at checkout.
+The registration portal below adds a suggested donation, which you can opt out of at checkout.

 All registrants are asked to complete the registration form above and pay by credit/debit card.
 However, if you prefer to bypass online registration and pay by cash or check, please call the Armstrong Center for Community Learning at 724-543-2599 ext.
 221 to arrange payment.